amritsingh99/ajitagupta/README.md

 ### Starting out

-I have put together a plan of action for future software engineers.
+- I have put together a plan of action for future software engineers.
 You can find it [here](https://github.com/ajitagupta/startingout).
+- If you are already living or planning to move to Switzerland for work consider applying to the following [companies](https://github.com/ajitagupta/swisssoftwareconsulting).

 ### Becoming a Software Professional